Discover how rapid growth is changing the sport industry

 of Sports Marketing and Sponsorship, Sociology of Sport Journal,

-International Review for the Sociology of Sport, and Journal of
+International Review for the Sociology of Sport, and Journal of Sports

-presentations at professional conferences or other gatherings, including
+professional conferences or other gatherings, including invited

-New York Times and the China Daily.
+York Times and the China Daily.

 Founder and editor in chief of the International Journal of Sport